dmuth/diceware/README.md

 # Can I run this on my own computer without using your website?

-Yes.
-Feel free to clone this repo with `git clone https://github.com/dmuth/diceware.git` and run it from a local directory on your computer.

-You can also set up a webserver on Mac/Linux boxes by running `python3 -m http.server 8000`.
-You will then able to access DiceWare at http://localhost:8000/.
+Yes!
+Go to https://github.com/dmuth/diceware/releases and download the latest `diceware.zip` file.
+When you unzip that file, the contents will be written to a directory called `diceware/`.
+You can then point a webserver on your machine to `diceware/index.html` in order to use Diceware.

+Sadly, you cannot open `diceware/index.html` directly, as the CORS policy in Chrome prevents that.
+If you know of a way to fix that, please [open an issue](https://github.com/dmuth/diceware/issues). :-)

 # Will this work on an iPhone?